ptr1337/arm-img-builder-docker/README.md

 * [debian-image-builder](https://github.com/pyavitz/debian-image-builder) is located at /build/debian-img-builder
 * [Native-Kernel-Compiler](https://github.com/pyavitz/builddeb) is located at /build/kernelbuild

-## Usage of the containers builder:
+## Usage of the container's builder:

 Just take watch at our [Wiki](https://wiki.arm-image-builder.xyz)